zuazo/postfix-dovecot-cookbook/README.md

 Tha lastest CentOS and Fedora versions come without PostgreSQL support in their Postfix package.
 So we need to recompile it using the SRPM, enabling the PostgreSQL support.

-The `postfix-dovecot::postfix_postgresql` takes care of it transparently.
-Has been tested using `test-kitchen`, but it may not work for all cases.
-This recipe has been tested in the following platforms:
+The `postfix-dovecot::postfix_postgresql` recipe takes care of it transparently.
+This recipe has been tested using `test-kitchen`, but it may not work for all cases.
+This code has been tested in the following platforms:

 * CentOS `6.5` and `7.0`
 * Fedora `19` and `20`.